LiveReload Setup

 LiveReload Network Requests

-Shopware Hot Reload functionality requires an additional port on the same hostname.
+Shopware Hot Reload functionality requires to open additional ports on the same hostname and disable https redirects.

-To configure the additional port, you will have to configure Traefik.
+To configure the additional ports, you will have to update Traefik configuration.

 Open Reward Global Configuration (default: ~/.reward.yml) and add the following line: